-- You learn what you are attracted to in the workplace.
-You may love your internship, the company for which you interned, or the industry as a whole, or you may hate it.
-Either way, you’ve acquired valuable information about what you want to look for in a career.
+- You will learn what you are attracted to in the workplace.
+You may love your internship, the company for which you intern, or the industry as a whole, or you may hate it.
+Either way, you will acquire valuable information about what you want to look for in a career.

 - Internships are often short.
 Unlike apprenticeships, which last an average of four years, and jobs, which are generally not meant to be temporary, internships have very reliable start and end dates.
 They are perfect for college students since many internships align with summer break, though they can be as long as one year.
 Students who decide to do multiple internships can garner a variety of different skills in a relatively short period of time and complete their college education concurrently.

 - You may earn college credit.
 Depending on the industry you’re in and the skills you’re learning, your college may award you credit for completing an internship.
-Some schools call it by another name: fieldwork.
+Some schools may call your internship by another name: fieldwork.
 Talk to both your academic advisor and an advisor in the campus career center to learn more about this possibility.

-- You’ll network.
-Regardless of whether or not your internship is paid and whether or not you actually enjoyed the job, you met people who could provide references in the future.
-Even if you absolutely hated your boss, do not burn any bridges by quitting early or saying a few choice words to your supervisor on your last day.
+- You will network.
+Regardless of whether or not your internship is paid and whether or not you actually enjoy the job, you will meet people who could provide references in the future.
+Even if you absolutely hate your boss, do not burn any bridges by quitting early or saying a few choice words to your supervisor on your last day.
 Stay courteous, thankful, and professional at all times, and connect with these people on LinkedIn.
-You never know when you’ll need a recommendation or a professional reference
+You never know when you’ll need a recommendation or a professional reference.

 What are the drawbacks of completing an internship?

 - You may not get paid.
 Internships are not required to be paid, provided that seven criteria as determined by the U.S. Department of Labor and the Fair Labor Standards Act are met.
 One of the criteria is the understanding that an internship does not guarantee a job at its finish.
 Depending on the internship, (where it is, if you’ll be able to live at home, what type of transportation is required, etc.), you may actually lose money over the duration of the job.